Vladimir Zelenko: COVID-19 treatment and vaccine claims

+days than those who received usual care."
+However, since this study used hospitalized patients it may not be directly applicable to Zelenko's focus on early treatment.
+The National Institutes of Health ultimately recommended against the use of zinc, hydroxychloroquine and azithromycin in treatments for COVID-19.

 The Satmar Hasidic community in Kiryas Joel, New York in Monroe, New York, where Zelenko was a long-time community physician, disputed Zelenko's claims about the potential infection rate in the community, which prompted Zelenko to shut down his office after nearly 20 years.

 In December 2020, Twitter suspended Zelenko's account for violating rules against "platform manipulation and spam".

 In 2021, Zelenko began selling a dietary supplement called Z-Stack, which contained zinc and several vitamins.
 Fact-checkers noted the lack of scientific support for Zelenko's claims of Z-Stack's ingredients boosting immunity, killing the virus that causes COVID-19, and preventing hospitalization.

 In January 2022, Zelenko claimed that children are more likely to die from COVID-19 vaccines than from COVID-19.

 Zelenko's FDA approval claim

 In April 2020, Zelenko presented a lecture over Zoom to a group of physicians, in which he alleged that the Food and Drug Administration (FDA) had granted approval to a clinical trial he was helping organize.
-The lecture was attended by conservative commentator Jerome Corsi, who had been collaborating with Zelenko on a telemedicine website.
+The lecture was attended by conservative commentator Jerome Corsi, who had been collaborating with Zelenko on a telemedicine Web site.
 Corsi inadvertently sent an email mentioning that Zelenko had "an FDA approved randomized test of HCQ underway" to federal prosecutor Aaron Zelinsky, instead of Zelenko.
 Zelinsky, who worked on former special counsel Robert Mueller's team, had previously questioned Corsi during the investigation of Roger Stone.

 According to Corsi, Zelinsky responded to his email and asked whether he had an attorney, and subsequently informed Corsi's attorney that he had discovered that Zelenko's study was not listed on a government website of FDA-approved clinical trials.
 Zelinsky requested all communications between Corsi and Zelenko, including text messages, podcast documents, and marketing materials for their website, which Corsi supplied.
 Zelenko denied any wrongdoing and said that he thought that his study had FDA approval because he had spoken with FDA commissioner Stephen Hahn.